8 Best Nonprofit Credit Card Processing Options in 2025

 Your payment processing platform should offer access to an experienced support team that can answer your questions promptly.
 This is necessary to quickly address and resolve any payment issues and maintain donor satisfaction and trust.

-The support team should be available via live chat, phone, or email.
-They should also provide a wide variety of support services to handle different needs.
-For example, Bloomerang’s support team provides implementation and onboarding support, coaching, and consulting services based on the level of support you need.
+The support team should be available via live chat, phone, or email and provide a wide variety of support services to handle different needs.
+For example, Bloomerang’s support team provides implementation and onboarding support, coaching, and consulting services based on the level of support you require.

 Use third-party software review aggregators to get insight from real customers.
 Search for your top payment processing options on platforms like G2 and Capterra.
 These resources will provide an unbiased look at each payment processor and insights into what customers like or dislike about the systems.

-Offering a variety of payment methods, including credit card payment processing, is essential to appeal to different generational preferences.
+Offering a variety of payment methods beyond credit card processing is essential to appealing to different generational preferences.

 According to Nonprofit Tech for Good, these are the preferred giving methods of each generation:

-To connect with all generations, it’s important to offer in-person, direct mail, and online payment methods.
+Offering in-person, direct mail, and online payment methods is important to connect with all generations.
 When determining what payment processor to invest in, find a solution that aligns with your supporters’ preferences.

 Consult with your nonprofit’s fundraising team to gather their input and make your final payment processing decision.
-Gathering feedback from fundraising team members will help you choose an option that works best for your unique donor base.
+Gathering feedback from fundraising team members will help you choose a platform that works best for your unique donor base.
 Plus, they’ll be able to provide insight into which options work best based on your donors’ demographics and giving preferences.

-Careful research is required to find the right credit card processing option that will serve your nonprofit’s long-term goals.
-If you need more support to find the right choice and understand how payment processing works in the context of your nonprofit’s fundraising efforts, start with these additional resources:
+Careful research is required to find the right credit card processing option that will support your nonprofit’s long-term goals.
+If you need more support to find the right choice and understand how payment processing works in a fundraising context, start with these additional resources:

 Comments